cs1302uga/cs1302-tutorials/exceptions/exceptions.md

 } // if
 ```

+## Handling Exceptions

 ## Checked vs. Unchecked Exceptions

 In Java, exceptions are either _checked_ or _unchecked_.
 Checked exceptions must be explicitly caught or propagated by the programmer,
 whereas unchecked exception may or may not be handled by the programmer.
 Let's look at an example.

 1. On Nike, create the class `exceptions.Unchecked` containing the following code: